About the Judge

 Emmet Gowin, Professor of Visual Arts in the Lewis Center for the Arts, Emeritus

-The OIP is honored to have Emmet Gowin, distinguished American photographer and professor emeritus of visual arts, as the judge of our International Eye Photo Contest for the second year in a row.
+The OIP is honored to have Emmet Gowin, distinguished American photographer and professor emeritus of visual arts, as the judge of our International Eye Photo Contest for the third year in a row.

 Gowin earned his MFA in photography from the Rhode Island School of Design in 1967, after studying graphic design as an undergraduate.
 He taught at Princeton from 1973 to 2010.
 His work has been exhibited in the United States and abroad, including solo exhibitions at the Museum of Modern Art, New York; Corcorcan Gallery of Art, Washington, D.C.; Philadelphia Museum of Art; and Escape Photographie Marie de Paris.
 This summer the Fondation Henri Cartier-Bresson held a retrospective of his work in Paris.